-My research interests include: 19th and 20th century architectural history, particularly Europe and North America’s international engagement with the Islamic world; history and aesthetics of infrastructure and industry; historicism; critical digital humanities.
+My research interests include: 19th and 20th century international architectural history, particularly of Central, Southeastern Europe and Ottoman and post-Ottoman lands; history and aesthetics of infrastructure and industry; materiality and ecocriticism; critical digital humanities; primary research.

 Courses Offered (subject to change)

 - Architecture and Environment